CartoDB/cartodb/doc/API.md

 });
 ```

-Similarly, there is the **featureOut** event.
+Finally, there is the **featureOut** event.
 This is best used if you do things like highlighting polygons on mouseover and need a way to know when to remove the highlighting after the mouse has left.

 <div class="code-title">featureOut</div>
 ```javascript